kyma-project/kyma/docs/backup/03-02-create-backup.md

 ## Create manual backups

-If you want to use sample backup configurations, you must use Backup custom resources instead of Velero CLI.
+If you want to use sample backup configurations, you can use Backup custom resources.
 Add the following two CRs to the `kyma-backup` Namespace to instruct the Velero server to create a backup.
 Make sure the indentation is correct.

 A sample backup configuration looks like this: